2025-08-06 (updated 2025-08-08)

 }

 This code will explicitly enable Wayland if it is available.
-Thanks to my friend Riley for helping to figure it out.
+Thanks to my friend Riley Beckett for helping figure it out.

 Thank you for reading.
 If you liked this article, check out my homepage.